icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 >In an attempt to analyze the icing scaling problem rigorously, Bilanin identified 18 dimensionless group which affect the normalized ice thickness.
-A consideration of three of these similarity parmeters, the Mach number, the Reynolds number, and the Weber number, illustrates the fundamental difficulty of icing scaling analysis.
+A consideration of three of these similarity parameters, the Mach number, the Reynolds number, and the Weber number, illustrates the fundamental difficulty of icing scaling analysis.
 >>M = V<sup>2</sup> / (C<sub>p,a</sub> T<sub>a</sub>) &nbsp;&nbsp;&nbsp;&nbsp; (1)